Academic English courses and workshops

 - Speaking about your research

-- Academic writing course 2 (Science)
+- Academic Writing Skills course 2 (Science)

-- Academic writing course 2 (Arts)
+- Academic Writing Skills course 2 (Arts)

 All courses and workshops are repeated throughout the year.
-If you're not sure what support is right for you, download and complete our diagnostic test.